"Can you two not at least save it until after breakfast?" Karl Jenkins grumbled from across the dormitory.

 "Are you still cold, Love?" whispered Albus, thrilled that he could now use the word as often as he liked.

 The lingering cold was no match for their adolescent bodies.
-Albus shivered when Scorpius's cold fingers sneaked under the hem of his pyjama top to find the warm skin beneath, but not entirely from chill.
+Albus shivered when Scorpius's fingers sneaked under the hem of his pyjama top to find the warm skin beneath, but not entirely from chill.

 "Sorry for getting you detention on your birthday," Scorpius murmured against Albus's lips.
 "How was Albus Day, apart from that?"